fau-advanced-separations/CADET-Process/docs/source/user_guide/optimization/parameter_space.md

 space
 ```

-Each {class}`~CADETProcess.parameter_space.RangedParameter` declares a name, a type, and bounds; the `path` tells the space where the value lives on the evaluation object.
+Each {class}`~CADETProcess.parameter_space.RangedParameter` declares a name, a type, and bounds; the `path` tells the space where the value lives on each target.
+Registered cases are the default targets; pass `targets=[...]` to write into other objects without registering additional cases.

 ## Named Assignments